 Instructions

-- In a measuring cup, combine vinegar with ½ cup of the very cold water.
-Add the remaining butter to the food processor, and while pulsing processor, drizzle in just enough water mixture to form dough, 5 to 8 tbsp.
-(Dough may be slightly dry but will hold together when you pinch it.)
-Add water as needed to create a dough that holds together when pinched.
+- In a measuring cup, combine the vinegar with the very cold water.
+Add the remaining butter to the food processor, and while pulsing the processor, drizzle in just enough water mixture to form dough, 5 to 8 tablespoons.

 - Follow instructions in individual pie recipes for other preparations.